loeeeee/wiki-search/README.md

 - **Large datasets (10k+ articles)**: 30-60 articles/second
 - **Auto-scaling**: Worker count automatically optimized based on dataset size
 - **Profiling support**: Use `--profile --verbose` for performance analysis

+**Token Counting Integration:**
+- The TF-IDF build process now automatically computes token counts for each paragraph
+- Token counts are stored in the `paragraph_token_counts` field as a parallel array to `plain_text_paragraphs`
+- Uses the same tokenizer as the search engine (configurable via `TOKENIZER_TYPE` setting)
+- No additional processing time - computed during existing tokenization pass
+- Enables paragraph-level analysis and search result ranking by content length

 The web app will work with basic title search even without these indexes, but hybrid search provides much better results.